MaxxKalashnikov/java_practice/README.md

-# Just a practice tasks and solutions in Java
+# Just practice tasks and solutions in Java